wallarm/product-documentation/docs/user-guides/rules/request-processing.md

 #### xml

-Parses the data in XML format.
-Can be applied to any part of the request.
+Parses the data in XML format, and can be applied to any part of the request.

 Filters: